 No One Would Believe Her

 Splitting "Freshman Fall" into two there is the okay and the surprisingly good.
-The okay is the storyline as elements of it are very real from the college party scene to what can happen.
+The okay is the storyline as elements of it are believable from the college party scene to what can happen.
 But it has some sensational aspects from Scott turning nasty when Melissa seeks justice to the evolution of a subplot surrounding dorm mate Jordan.
-These elements are not bad and in truth make the movie entertaining but at the same time they make it a lot less real.
+These elements are not bad and in truth make "Freshman Fall" entertaining but at the same time they make it feel like fiction rather than fact.

-But then there is the depth as the movie does an interesting job in highlighting attitudes following Melissa breaking down and telling her mum.
-We see how initially her brother doesn't believe her, we see how a female friend thinks she is bringing them a bad name and we even see her father more concerned with stigmatism.
-There is a lot more and it is the awareness of attitudes, from the obvious she was drunk and wanted it to more subtle elements about just getting on it does a good job of highlighting these various attitudes.
+But then there is the depth as "Freshman Fall" does an interesting job in highlighting various attitudes following Melissa breaking down and telling her mum.
+We see how initially her brother doesn't believe her, we see how a female friend thinks she is bringing them a bad name and we even see her father more concerned with the stigma of being a rape victim.
+There is a lot more and it is the awareness of attitudes, from the obvious "she was drunk and wanted it" to more subtle elements about just getting on it does a good job of highlighting them.

-As to how this all plays out well to be honest "Freshman Fall" is to be honest quite obvious.
-If you don't spot who will be critical to Melissa getting justice then lucky you as it is less than subtle very early on.
+As to how this all plays out well to be honest "Freshman Fall" is quite obvious.
+If you don't spot who will be critical to Melissa in trying to get justice then lucky you as it is less than subtle very early on.

 What this all boils down to is that "Freshman Fall" is a movie with some surprising depth when it comes to the various attitudes surrounding rape.
-It is by no means a great movie but a lot better than you might expect from a TV movie made in the mid 90's.
+It is by no means a great movie but a lot better than you might expect from a made for TV movie from the mid 90's.